suhaniboxi-creator/Vityarthi-Project/README.md

 The **Personal Budget Tracker** is a simple , beginner friendly project that helps students manage their expenses.It uses CSV files to store data and provide analytics on the students expenditure based on it.It is a simple to use application , suitable to track and monitor expenses.

 ## **Features include:**
-#
 ### **Add Expenses:**
 - It can easily add expenses under pre-defined categories.
 - The user can also make notes for each expense added.
--The expenses are automatically added to the budget csv file.
+- The expenses are automatically added to the budget csv file.

 ### **View Expenses:**
--The user can view all their expenses.
+- The user can view all their expenses.
--Very Useful for reviewing past entries.
+- Very Useful for reviewing past entries.

 ### **Spending Analytics:**
 - Calculates total expenses.